-- The histogram can be displayed by pressing the <INFO.> button when 5: Expo. simulation: Enable is set.
-However, the histogram is not displayed while pressing the shutter button completely. - You can display the electronic level by pressing the <INFO. > button (p.66).
-Note that if the AF method is set to [:+Tracking] or the camera is connected to a TV set with an HDMI cable, the electronic level cannot be displayed. - When < > is displayed in white, it indicates that the Live View image is displayed at the brightness level closely matching that of the actual image captured. - If < x > is blinking, it indicates that the Live View image is displayed at a brightness that differs from the actual shooting result because of low-or bright-light conditions.
-However, the actual image recorded will reflect the exposure setting.
-Note that noise may be more noticeable than the actual image recorded. - When the <SCN: 图 ※ > mode is set, shooting with flash in Basic Zone modes, or [Expo. simulation: Enable] in Creative Zone modes is set and Multi Shot Noise Reduction, HDR mode, bulb exposure, or flash is used, exposure simulation will not be performed. < [35] > icon and histogram will be displayed in gray.
-The image will be displayed on the LCD monitor at the standard brightness.
-The histogram may not be properly displayed in low- or bright-light conditions. - Exposure simulation is not performed in <∅: Shor Shor Shor Shor > modes. < \$\square\$ icon will be displayed in gray.
-The histogram will not be displayed.
+- The histogram can be displayed by pressing the <INFO.> button when [Ô5: Expo. simulation: Enable] is set.
+However, the histogram is not displayed while pressing the shutter button completely. - You can display the electronic level by pressing the <INFO.> button (p.66).
+Note that if the AF method is set to [:+Tracking] or the camera is connected to a TV set with an HDMI cable, the electronic level cannot be displayed. - When < We > is displayed in white, it indicates that the Live View image is displayed at the brightness level closely matching that of the actual image captured. - If < Instant of the second seco - When the <SCN: ☑ ➢ > mode is set, shooting with flash in Basic Zone modes, or [Expo. simulation: Enable] in Creative Zone modes is set and Multi Shot Noise Reduction, HDR mode, bulb exposure, or flash is used, exposure simulation will not be performed. <IIII be displayed on the LCD monitor at the standard brightness.
+The histogram may not be properly displayed in low- or bright-light conditions.